ashokb24/auto-retweet-bot/README.md

  This bot has been created to simply and reduce the work in retweet a tweet from a existing twitter user.

 # Solution Overview
 The project is hosted on AWS Cloud infra in the form of serverless components.
 Automated tweet bot is a stateless software bot which meant to handle the below functionalities on behalf of the twitter user thereby reducing the work of twitter user spending time in opening the twitter app from his mobile app/ desktop application.
-There is a need to build a autoamted tweet bot so that it can be scheduled to invoke the twitter api on a daily basis at a specified time and greet the tweet user.
+There is a need to build a autoamted tweet bot so that it can be scheduled to invoke the twitter api on a daily basis at a specified time.

 # Use-Case Constraints
 - Solution to be build in AWS Cloud